Warning: Illegal string offset 'id' in /srv/users/jonas/apps/armchairempire/public/wp-content/plugins/wp-review-pro/includes/functions.php on line 184

 The sink’s actual size measurements are slightly larger than your regular sink, due to the high arch.
 It is 9.2 x 12 x 9.2 inches.
 It is of the utmost importance that your future faucet is properly measured to fit in the installation area.
 Nothing is more aggravating than figuring out that your sink will not fit because you forgot to measure everything properly.
 As for construction and style, the Delta 9178-AR-DST is made of brass and is about seven pounds, with a flow rate of 1.8 GPM.

-- MagnaTite Docking uses a powerful integrated magnet to snap your faucet spray wand precisely into place and hold it there so it stays docked when not in use and doesn't droop over time
+- MAGNETIC DOCKING.
+MagnaTite Docking uses a powerful magnet to snap your kitchen sprayer into place so it stays docked and doesn't droop over time like other kitchen faucets

 Delta Faucet 9178-AR-DST Features